QuinnGuo-code/ProtoGlue/README.md

 ## Documentation

+Online documentation is available at [Read the Docs](https://protoglue.readthedocs.io/en/latest/).

-Documentation source files are available in the `docs/` directory and include:
+Documentation source files are also available in the `docs/` directory and include:

 - [Installation guide](docs/installation.rst)
 - [Quick start](docs/quickstart.rst)